The importance of empowering clients with kids with KellyAnn Yoga

 Using your customer referral program, moms and dads can be rewarded with class credit every time they bring a friend or family member to class.
 Your clients will love seeing people close to them in class even through Zoom, and you'll be able to share your services with potential new members.
 Your program gives you a new opportunity to build up your community full of people who support and care for each other in and out of class.

-While it may be challenging for parents to balance their fitness and parenting schedules at the same time while at home, there are many ways solutions you can provide your clients with to be able to do both.
+While it may be challenging for parents to balance their fitness and parenting schedules at the same time, there are many ways solutions you can provide your clients with to be able to do both.
 Check out these tips for giving and taking classes with kids to learn how to be the best teacher you can be for your clients needing a little extra patience, love, and motivation.

 Whether your clients bring their kids along to a class or sign them up for their very own classes, show them how easy managing their bookings can be using the family portal.
 Parents can sign waivers on behalf of their kids, pay in advance, and amend any and all bookings when they need a little more flexibility.
 They'll love that with the member app they can even manage their's and their children's reservations on the go.

-If your clients still need a little extra boost of motivation, use these creative tips to get them in the virtual door or physical door.
+If your clients still need a little extra boost of motivation, use these creative tips to get them in the virtual door or to come to your studio in person.
 From setting up a buddy system or group to connecting and checking in outside of class, go above and beyond supporting them at a time when they may need it most.

 To find more resources to run both your in-person and online classes, check out our TeamUp blog for helpful tips and guides.